 “Are you sure it’s not another dog?
 We didn’t let her out…”

-“No, it’s definitely her,” she said, walking into my parents closet to listen at the window.
+“No, it’s definitely her,” she said, walking into my parents’ closet to listen at the window.
 “Come here, it’s louder in here.
 She’s got to be outside.”

-When I said, once again, that I couldn’t hear anything, she rolled her eyes and replied, “you’re deaf, then,” and headed downstairs for her shoes.
+When I said, once again, that I couldn’t hear anything, she rolled her eyes and replied, “You’re deaf, then,” and headed downstairs for her shoes.

 We searched for our dog for four hours that night, on foot and in a car, calling Casey home to help later on.
 My heart was in my throat the entire time, thinking we’d come across something awful at the side of the road, and wondering how I was going to console two girls who loved Juliet like a baby and had never had anything bad happen all their lives.
 There was also an unsettling feeling at the back of my mind to do with that far-off dog barking, but I pushed that away for the time being.

-The next day was spent in anxious endeavour, making posters and putting them up, canvassing the neighbourhood.
+The next day was spent in anxious endeavor, making posters and putting them up, canvassing the neighborhood.
 My poor sisters were close to tears, and I was wondering why this had to happen when my parents were gone.
 At the end of the night they had settled in to watching a movie half-heartedly, while they waited for a call, and I went upstairs to discreetly call my Mom and ask her to come home early.
 I didn’t know what was going to happen with our dog but I knew I needed some help consoling my sisters.

-When I finally went to bed, the house was quiet: my sisters had locked up the house, turned out the lights, and were sleeping, and I was bored with my book.
+When I finally went to bed, the house was quiet.
+My sisters had locked up the house, turned out the lights, and were sleeping, and I was bored with my book.
 I couldn’t sleep, and like a few nights previous, I found I couldn’t take my eyes off the entrance to the box fort.
 I had covered it up with a blanket as I’d intended to earlier, and while that seemed to help somewhat I was still feeling weird about it.
-At some point I chastised myself in my head (“this is stupid, I’m going to sleep”) and prepared to roll over to the other side, when movement caught the corner of my eye.
+At some point, I chastised myself in my head (“this is stupid, I’m going to sleep”) and prepared to roll over to the other side, when movement caught the corner of my eye.
 The blanket cover over the entrance had fluttered a bit, as though a breeze had blown through.
 This was odd, as all the windows had been closed when we turned on the air conditioning the previous day.
 I watched intently now, trying to determine in the dim light if the blanket was actually moving in and out as though someone were breathing under it, or if this was just my imagination.

 My eyes weren’t playing tricks on me.
 As I watched, something touched the blanket from inside with a single, slender finger, and traced a vertical path all the way to the bottom.